tldr-pages/tldr/pages/common/jq.md

 `{{cat path/to/file.json}} | jq '.[]'`

-- Print multi-conditional objects in array:
+- Print objects with 2-condition filter in array:

 `{{cat path/to/file.json}} | jq '.[] | select((.key1=="value1") and .key2=="value2")'`